iamrithika31-ai/githup_text2/github_file/README.md

 # Flask Contact Form with WTForms Validation

 ## Project Description
-This project is a Flask-based contact Form application built using Flask-WTF and WTForms.
+This is a Flask-based Contact Form application built using Flask-WTF and WTForm.
-It demonstrates form handling, server-side validation, and Bootstrap-based UI design.
+It demonstrates form handling, server-side validation, and a Bootstrap 5 responsive UI.

+---

 ## Features
 - Contact form with Name, Email, Password, and Message fields
 - Server-side validation using Flask-WTF
-- Custom validation rules for name and password
+- Custom validation rules for Name and Password
 - Email format validation
 - Bootstrap 5 responsive design
 - CSRF protection enabled

 ## Project Structure
 github_file/
 │
 ├── contact_form.py